IBM/trusted-service-identity/examples/README-AppDeveloperVault.md

 * [vault-client](./vault-client) - sample client that demonstrates how to retrieve secrets from Vault

-If you like to see the Guide for Key Server example, see it [here](./README-AppDeveloperKeyServer.md).

 ## Assumptions
 We assume that at this point you have a working K8s cluster with Trusted Service Identity environment deployed, including the sample Vault server and client.